pcman312/env/README.md

 # What struct tags are available?
 - `env` - the name of the environment variable to parse
-- `default` - the default value of the environment variable if it's not found
 - `required` - is the field required?
-Must be either "true" or "false" or it will error
+Must be either "true" or "false" or it will error.
+Defaults to false
+- `default` - the default value of the environment variable if it's not found.
+If set with `required="true"`, it will behave as though required is false.
+Any attempt to set the value to `""` will result in the value becoming the default.
+Generally `required` and `default` don't need to be set together except as flags to the developer to indicate it's a required field even though a default is provided
 - `min` - minimum allowed value in the field.
 Only applies to numeric fields.
 Other fields will ignore this tag
 - `max` - maximum allowed value in the field.
 Only applies to numeric fields.
 Other fields will ignore this tag